Orlando Arcia Player Props: Braves vs. Padres

 Orlando Arcia At The Plate

-- Arcia is batting .323 with two doubles, two home runs and two walks.
+- Arcia has two doubles, two home runs and two walks while hitting .286.

-- Among qualifying hitters, he ranks 50th in batting average, while his on-base percentage ranks 77th and he is 39th in slugging.

-- In six of eight games this year (75.0%), Arcia has reached safely via hit, and that includes multiple hits twice.
+- Arcia has gotten a hit in six of nine games this season (66.7%), with multiple hits twice.

-- He has hit a long ball in two of eight games played this season, and in 6.1% of his plate appearances.
+- He has hit a long ball in two of nine games played this season, and in 5.4% of his plate appearances.

-- Arcia has driven in a run in three games this year (37.5%), including one multiple-RBI game.
+- In three games this season, Arcia has picked up an RBI, with more than one RBI once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.